DUARTE, Calif.--(BUSINESS WIRE)--

 About City of Hope

 City of Hope is an independent research and treatment center for cancer, diabetes and other life-threatening diseases.
-Designated as one of only 47 comprehensive cancer centers, the highest recognition bestowed by the National Cancer Institute, City of Hope is also a founding member of the National Comprehensive Cancer Network, with research and treatment protocols that advance care throughout the world.
-City of Hope is located in Duarte, California, just northeast of Los Angeles, with community clinics throughout Southern California.
-It is ranked as one of “America’s Best Hospitals” in cancer by U.S. News & World Report.
+Designated as one of only 49 comprehensive cancer centers, the highest recognition bestowed by the National Cancer Institute, City of Hope is also a founding member of the National Comprehensive Cancer Network, with research and treatment protocols that advance care throughout the world.
+City of Hope is located in Duarte, California, just northeast of Los Angeles, with community practice sites throughout Southern California.
+It is ranked as one of "America's Best Hospitals" in cancer by U.S. News & World Report.
 Founded in 1913, City of Hope is a pioneer in the fields of bone marrow transplantation, diabetes and numerous breakthrough cancer drugs based on technology developed at the institution.
-For more information about City of Hope, follow us on Facebook, Twitter, YouTube or Instagram.